cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_SERVER_CACHE_MODE         Enable special cache semantics for a client used as a publisher's repository base line.
 CVMFS_SERVER_URL                Semicolon-separated chain of Stratum~1 servers.
 CVMFS_SHARED_CACHE              If set to *no*, makes a repository use an exclusive cache.
+CVMFS_STREAMING_CACHE           If set to *yes*, use a download manager to download regular files on read.
 CVMFS_STRICT_MOUNT              If set to *yes*, mount only repositories that are listed in ``CVMFS_REPOSITORIES``.
 CVMFS_SUID                      If set to *yes*, enable suid magic on the mounted repository.
 Requires mounting as root.
 CVMFS_SYSLOG_FACILITY           | If set to a number between 0 and 7, uses the corresponding